“Are those wrinkles on your neck?”

 Extreme heat like saunas, steam rooms, hot tubs, and direct sun exposure should also be avoided.

 To ease pain and swelling, apply ice and Arnica gel (which alleviates bruising and pain), and, if necessary, take acetaminophen for pain relief.

 You can see the lines for yourself right here.
 Maybe they don't seem so bad to you, but to me, these lines ruled how I felt around other people and how I felt about myself.

 After hibernating under scarves and turtlenecks for 10 days post-treatment, my neck was back to normal—except now, "normal" meant visibly smoother skin with barely any lines left.
 To say I was happy with my results would be a huge understatement.
-Hell, I was ready to name my first-born after Goodman at this point, and something tells me anyone who’s been treated by her before feels similarly.
+Hell, I was ready to name my first-born after Goodman at this point, and something tells me anyone else who’s been treated by her feels similarly.
 I finally felt free from the worry these necklines brought to my everyday life, and while an injectable treatment isn't what's best for everyone, addressing the issue with filler did bring me peace in the end.

 It’s been about four months since I visited the GoodSkin Clinic, and I’ve got to say: My neck still looks better than ever.
 Results, while varying, are generally supposed to last anywhere from seven months to a year or more, so you’d best believe I’ll be showing up to see Goodman with bells on again come fall.

 Disclaimer: Juvederm, Restylane, and Radiesse have been approved by the FDA to smooth moderate-to-severe facial wrinkles and folds.
 Check with your dermatologist or practitioner to discuss off-label uses.